-Dr. James Thorp's research centers on the community and ecosystem levels of aquatic ecology.
+Dr. James Thorp's research centers on the community through macrosystem ecology of freshwater systems.

 B.A., Zoology Department, University of Kansas